RWS/studio-api-docs/apiconcepts/gettingstarted/building_a_plugin.md

 Building a Plug-in
 -----
-Since Trados Studio is a Microsoft .NET application, third-party plug-ins should be developed using Microsoft .Net Framework 4.5.2.
+Since Trados Studio is a Microsoft .NET Framework application, third-party plug-ins should be developed using Microsoft .Net Framework 4.8.
 The Trados Studio SDK comes with a number of Visual Studio project templates, which give you a quick start to creating various types of plug-ins.

 In this topic, we will be creating a Translation Provider plug-in as an example.
 We will only focus on aspects common to all types of plug-ins.